Too Young To Lift?

-My dad doesn’t want me weight lifting because I’m young and it will stunt my growth.
+Hi Dr. Bell, my dad doesn’t want me weightlifting because I’m young and it will stunt my growth.
 What can I tell him to change his mind?
+Thanks in Advance, Lawson.

 There are many more benefits of using strength training as a primary conditioning mode for young athletes.
 These benefits are provided in great detail in the IFPA Youth Fitness Instructor Certification.
 Safety is of paramount importance and many of the IFPA Safety Guidelines emphasize:

 1) Focusing on perfecting technique first and foremost.
 To maximize safety and optimize effectiveness, you need to learn perfect form.
 Perfect form is attained by rigid adherence to the IFPA Key Teaching Points for every exercise.

 2) Learning each exercise “Unloaded” with little or no resistance until the technique is mastered.

 3) Proper supervision and safety adherence is required at all times.

 4) Your Program Design must plan on training all major muscle groups as well as the core muscular skeleton in symmetry.